Gordon Macready: Military career

 Born in Kandy, British Ceylon, on 5 April 1891, the son of Sir Nevil Macready, Gordon Macready was sent to England and was educated at Cheltenham College and later entered the Royal Military Academy, Woolwich and was commissioned as a second lieutenant into the Royal Engineers on 23 December 1910.

-Promoted to lieutenant on 21 December 1912, Macready served on the Western Front during the First World War becoming Assistant Adjutant & Quartermaster General (AA&QMG) for the 66th (2nd East Lancashire) Division in 1917.
+Promoted to lieutenant on 21 December 1912, Macready served on the Western Front during the First World War becoming an aide-de-camp in November 1914 and later an assistant adjutant and quartermaster general for the 66th (2nd East Lancashire) Division in 1917.
 He was promoted to captain on 23 December 1916, and brevet major on 3 June 1917.
 After the war, from April 1919, he became Assistant Adjutant General for the British Military Mission to Berlin.

-Attending the Staff College, Camberley from 1923 to 1924, he was appointed Assistant Secretary to the Committee of Imperial Defence in 1926, which was followed by attendance at the Imperial Defence College in 1933, Deputy Director of Staff Duties at the War Office in 1936 and Head of the British Military Mission to Egypt in 1938.
+Attending the Staff College, Camberley, from 1923 to 1924, he was appointed Assistant Secretary to the Committee of Imperial Defence in 1926, which was followed by attendance at the Imperial Defence College in 1933.
+He was promoted to colonel in April 1934, with seniority backdated to the previous July, and made a GSO1 at the War Office.
+He was deputy director of staff duties at the War Office in 1936 and head of the British military mission to Egypt in 1938.

 He served in the Second World War as Assistant Chief of the Imperial General Staff from October 1940 and as Head of the British Army mission in Washington D. C. from 1942 until his retirement in 1946.

 In retirement he became Regional Commissioner for Lower Saxony in 1946, British Chairman of the Economic Control Office for the British and American Zones of Germany in 1947 and then Economic Advisor to the UK High Commissioner in 1949.

 He is author of the book In the wake of the great published by Clowes in 1965.